JarudeC/split-and-budget-tracker/README.md

 ### Analysis of Requirements

 **Key Requirements Identified:**
-- Exactly 2 users with fixed $500 wallets (no user management needed)
+- Exactly 2 users with fixed $500 wallets, with the option to change wallet amounts for each user
-- Equal 50/50 bill splitting (automatic calculation, no manual percentages)
+- Equal 50/50 bill splitting
 - Dual tracking: cash flow (wallet) vs spending (budget)
 - Debt management between friends with settlement capability